-51. Egypt was concerned about abuses, denial of citizenship and restrictions on the rights to freedom of movement and religion against Rohingya Muslims.
+51. Egypt expressed concern about the abuse of, denial of citizenship to and restrictions on the rights to freedom of movement and religion of Rohingya Muslims.

-52. Estonia called on the authorities to end all discrimination in law, policy, and practice against women and girls, minorities, and all vulnerable groups.
+52. Estonia called on the authorities to end all discrimination in law, policy and practice against women and girls, minorities and all vulnerable groups.